- First LIAS terminals available to Library Users

 - McFarlin Library celebrated its 75th Anniversary with an open house during Homecoming.

 - Lori Curtis resigned to take a position at Loma Linda University.
-Director of the Library, Marc Carlson became the Interim Head of Special Collections.
+Marc Carlson became the Interim Head of Special Collections.

 - Special Collections collection number system is established.